Bank of England to put stimulus on hold in close vote

 For now, rate-setters are likely to wait for the effects of the Funding for Lending Scheme -- which provides cheap funding to banks if they keep lending -- to come through before deciding on more QE, and that may take another few months.

-And as doubts about QE's effectiveness intensify, so is a debate about what else the Bank could do next.
+And as doubts about QE's effectiveness intensify, so is a debate about what else the BoE could do next.

 Suggested alternative policies range from cutting the benchmark interest rate further to buying bad assets from banks or packages of loans to small and medium-sized firms and residential mortgages to encourage lending.